-6 Mentor and Module Focal point will not be invited to the Pre exercise planning meeting.
-IER Team Leader may attend but cost must be borne by their own sponsoring agency or team under reclassification.
+6 In line with EC policy, the nominated Module Focal Point will not be invited to the pre-exercise planning meeting.
+The IER Team Leader may attend but the transport and accommodation costs must be borne by their own sponsoring agency or team under reclassification.